6 Best Apps To Learn Turkish As A Beginner

 On this page

-Turkish sits in Category III on the language difficulty scale, making it one of the more challenging languages for English speakers to master.
-It’s understandable why many learners give up, especially when they’re staring down concepts like case endings and verb conjugations that work nothing like English.
+Turkish sits in Category III on the language difficulty scale, which makes it one of the tougher languages for English speakers to crack.
+Case endings and verb conjugations work nothing like they do in English, so it's no wonder a lot of learners burn out before they get anywhere.

 Criteria For Evaluating The Best Apps To Learn Turkish